austinwiggins/austinwiggins.github.io/README.md

 # austinwiggins.github.io
 This is the portfolio of Austin Wiggins.
-Taking any of the code/programming used in this webpage is strictly prohibited.
+Taking any of the code,programming, or context used in this webpage is strictly prohibited.